-- a. the Description fairly presents the System that was designed and implemented throughout the period August 1, 2020 to July 31, 2021; - b. the controls related to the control objectives stated in the Description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period August 1, 2020 to July 31, 2021, and subservice organizations and program entities applied the complementary controls assumed in the design of Fiscal Service's controls throughout the period August 1, 2020 to July 31, 2021; and c. the controls operated effectively to provide reasonable assurance that the control objectives stated in the Description were achieved throughout the period August 1, 2020 to July 31, 2021 if complementary subservice organization and program entity controls, assumed in the design of Fiscal Service's controls, operated effectively throughout the period August 1, 2020 to July 31, 2021.
+- a. the Description fairly presents the System that was designed and implemented throughout the period August 1, 2021 to July 31, 2022; - b. the controls related to the control objectives stated in the Description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period August 1, 2021 to July 31, 2022, and subservice organizations and program entities applied the complementary controls assumed in the design of Fiscal Service's controls throughout the period August 1, 2021 to July 31, 2022; and - c. the controls operated effectively to provide reasonable assurance that the control objectives stated in the Description were achieved throughout the period August 1, 2021 to July 31, 2022 if complementary subservice organization and program entity controls, assumed in the design of Fiscal Service's controls, operated effectively throughout the period August 1, 2021 to July 31, 2022.

-Restricted use
+Restricted Use

-The purpose of this report is solely to provide information for program entities of the System during some or all of the period August 1, 2020 to July 31, 2021, and their auditors who audit and report on such program entities' financial statements or internal control over financial reporting, to support evaluations of the effect of Fiscal Service's controls on program entities' financial statements.
+The purpose of this report, including the description of tests of controls and results thereof in Section IV "Control Objectives, Related Controls, and Tests of Operating Effectiveness" is solely to provide information for management of Fiscal Service, program entities of Fiscal Service's Trust Funds Management Services during some or all of the period August 1, 2021 to July 31, 2022 and its auditors who audit and report on such program entities' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by program entities themselves, when assessing the risks of material misstatement of program entities' financial statements, to support evaluations of the effect of Fiscal Service's Trust Funds Management Services' controls on program entities' financial statements.
 Accordingly, this report is not suitable for any other purpose.